For many people, broadband connection speed is the deciding factor when choosing a broadband package.

 Most home users use their computers in the evening, so connections tend to be a lot slower at these peak hours (i.e. 7pm to 10pm).
 The best time to use broadband is between 12am and 8am.

-Cable broadband cable broadband (also known as fibre broadband) using fibre to the premises technology, such as Virgin Media's service, is unaffected by distance from the exchange.
+Cable broadband cable broadband (also known as fibre broadband, fibre optic broadband or fiber optic broadand) using fibre to the premises technology, such as the Virgin Media fibre optic service, is unaffected by distance from the exchange.

-Fibre to the cabinet technology, which is what BT's fibre service is based on, is still affected by your location but a lot less than ADSL.
+Fibre to the cabinet technology, which is what the BT fibre optic broadband service is based on, is still affected by your location but a lot less than ADSL.
 This makes both cable options a more consistent alternative.
 However, both are still impacted by the number of people using the service at peak periods.